 From DOE’s viewpoint, strategic planning is an annual process in which the agency engages its laboratories by asking senior management to “define an exciting, yet realistic, long-range vision for the future.”
 This provides the starting point for discussions between DOE/SC leadership and senior management about the laboratory’s future directions, strengths and weaknesses, immediate and long-range challenges, and resource needs.
 DOE’s goals for these discussions are to understand the direction in which laboratory leaders wish to take the laboratory, and to develop a shared understanding of how laboratory plans are aligned with DOE/SC’s long-range science priorities and operational goals.
 The Annual Lab Plan is the document that is used to develop this shared understanding.
 The DOE provides detailed instructions for the document and asks for information on laboratory core capabilities, the lab’s strategic plan and major initiatives, infrastructure, human resources, budget process and cost drivers, and strategic partnership projects related to technology transfer and commercialization.

 Fermi National Accelerator Laboratory is an international hub for particle physics located 40 miles west of Chicago, Illinois.
-Fermilab’s 1,800 employees and more than 2,600 users drive discovery in particle physics by building and operating world-leading accelerator and detector facilities, performing pioneering research with national and global partners, and developing new technologies for science that support U.S. industrial competitiveness.
+Fermilab’s 1,800+ employees and more than 2,600 users and affiliates drive discovery in particle physics by building and operating world-leading accelerator and detector facilities, performing pioneering research with national and global partners, and developing new technologies for science that support U.S. industrial competitiveness.

 Fermilab’s science strategy for the future delivers on the U.S. particle physics community’s goals as outlined in the Particle Physics Project Prioritization Panel’s 2014 report (P5 report).
 The strategy’s primary ten-year goal is to establish a world-leading neutrino science program anchored by the Long-Baseline Neutrino Facility (LBNF) and Deep Underground Neutrino Experiment (DUNE).
 The flagship facility comprised of LBNF and DUNE will be the first international mega-science project based at a Department of Energy (DOE) national laboratory and is the largest new particle physics project being undertaken anywhere in the world since the Large Hadron Collider at CERN.